 6. Think you have no room for a dressing room?
 Use an alcove

+Think that dressing rooms are reserved only for huge houses?
+Think again.
 Get creative in where you could put a 'dressing room' in your bedroom.
 Even if you don't have an a-joining room to turn into a wardrobe if you've got an alcove or a long run of wall, fixing clothes rails and shelving, then hiding them behind curtains that match your scheme is an affordable way to create a walk-in wardrobe effect.
 Ideal if you're renting!
-Find more clever ways to use an alcove in our design gallery.
+Find more alcove ideas in our design gallery.

-7. Use a room divider to create a dressing area
+7. Use a room divider to create a dressing room

 Even if you don't have a walk-in wardrobe, you could pinch this dressing room idea and create the look by using a wardrobe (or a floor-to-ceiling storage system) as a room divider.
 This will work if you want to use part of your bedroom as a home office, too.